roopeshkom/RUCourseMaps/readme.md

 **TODO:**
 ---------
-  1. Correct json parsing algo for all SOE departments, where it is not detecting prereqs -> To do this we need to integrate the Spring and Fall Semester JSON together to detect all posssible prereqs
+  1. Correct json parsing algo for all SOE departments, where it is not detecting prereqs -> To do this we need to integrate the Spring and Fall Semester JSON together to detect all possible prereqs
   2. Add clicking functionality such that it will highlight the nodes and previous nodes
-  3. Add hover-over node function -> generates textbox (~~course name~~ and desciption(in the near future feature will be added))
+  3. Add hover-over node function -> generates textbox (~~course name~~ and discription (in the near future feature will be added))
   4. <del>Either add the course's department code into one of the strings, or create a new string that incorporates this: (Ex.
 198:111, 198:112, ....).
 I need the department # so I can properly add href links / other fun stuff based on the specific department selected by the user.</del>
   5. Add a feature that will add classes which have prereqs in other departments (after deployment).
+  6. Change node color style (red and black)
+  7. Remove semi colons in the course names
+  8. Create a loading screen with cool graphics